-Hello, my boyfriend left for Fort sill, Oklahoma November 9th and I’ve been able to talk to him and I’ve been getting letters.
-I got a letter from him yesterday and he told me he was allowed to have a small bottle of mouth wash, a tongue cleaner, dental floss picks, Halls drops, and foot insoles.
+Hello, my boyfriend left for Fort Sill, Oklahoma November 9th.
+I’ve been able to talk to him and get letters.
+I got a letter from him yesterday, and he told me he was allowed to have a small bottle of mouthwash, a tongue cleaner, dental floss picks, Halls drops, and foot insoles.

-All training is different and every drill sergeant is different as far as what is allowed and what isn’t.
+All training is different, and every drill sergeant is different regarding what is allowed and what isn’t.
 What may be allowed during one soldier’s basic training or AIT won’t be allowed in the next or vice versa.

 Holiday Breaks During AIT

-My wife is currently in AIT in Gordon, GA, and been there for almost 4 weeks since 10-18-10.
+My wife is currently in AIT in Gordon, GA, and has been there for almost 4 weeks.
 She has to complete a 37-week program.
 I would love to know if she will get free time to come back home on Thanksgiving and Christmas or if I can go and spend time with her during these special days.
 Opinions and advice are really welcome and will be appreciated.

 It’s unlikely she will be given a break for Thanksgiving.
 They may have the day off, but they will likely have to stay very close to post or on post (my guess).

-Because her AIT is 37 weeks, it is very likely they will be more lenient with visitation, etc. so you should be able to see her more often than the typical soldier in AIT.
+Because her AIT is 37 weeks, they will likely be more lenient with visitation, etc., so you should be able to see her more often than the typical soldier in AIT.